-In most of the people’s life, a car is the 2nd most expensive purchase after a house.
+In most people’s lives, a car is the 2nd most expensive purchase after a house.
 But while a house goes up in value over time, the value of a car runs in the opposite direction over time.

-Most probably a car is the most expensive thing you will every buy which will go down in value over time.
+Most probably a car is the most expensive thing you will ever buy which will go down in value over time.

 And just so you know, a brand new car loses 10% of its value the moment you drive it away from the dealer’s lot.
 And typically this percentage is higher with luxury cars.

-A sane person will not “Invest” in an investment vehicle which loses more than 50% of its value by 60 months, but people do treat buying a car as “investment”.
+A sane person will not “Invest” in an investment vehicle that loses more than 50% of its value by 60 months, but people do treat buying a car as an “investment”.

 But you are here because you have decided to pay for your car using cash so let us start with the ways you can save for a car.

 1. How Much Should You Spend On a Car?

 Your car should not cost more than 50% of your annual take-home income.
 If you are buying a car that cost more than 50% of your annual take-home income, then you are buying “too much car”.

 This can make you what is called “car poor”.

 You might be driving the latest BMW and keeping up with the jones, but you might be up to your eyeballs in debt.